pfremaux/webserver-lib/README.md

 ### Self describe
 The server returns the list of endpoints available for the client.
 - server.handler.self.describe.endpoint: /self-describe
+The server will return HTML page with all endpoints it knows.
+You should have body request and response.
+There should be a Javascript command you can copy to implement your call on client side.

 ### Expose static file